GoDevOp/akvo-web/vagrant/README.md

 ## First Start Up

-The first time you use the environment:
+The first time you use the environment locate the local akvo-web folder:

 1. Run `vagrant/setup_etc_hosts.sh` - this will add the necessary entries to your `/etc/hosts` file to be able to access the homepage